- A full blood count (FBC) is a common blood test that can provide information about a range of conditions.

 - exposure to toxic substances

-- monitoring response to treatment.
+- response to certain treatments

 How to prepare for this test